I must admit I did think the oil would be slightly warmer, but it feels ok.

 * Click on the image to download *

-Next set up a special gift card in relation to this offer and promote in your clinic.
+Next, set up a special gift card in relation to this offer and promote it in your clinic.
 Canva is a great tool for designing all sorts of content from posters and gift cards to social media posts and the best part is it's free!
-Although if you do pay for the pro version you can resize your design to fit Facebook, Instagram, a poster etc with just one click of a button!
+Although if you do pay for the pro version, you can resize your design to fit Facebook, Instagram, a poster, etc with just one click of a button!

 But what about the rest of the year?
 How can you encourage mother's to take care of their aches and pains before they escalate?

-These templates can also be displayed proudly in your clinic but also shared on social media so you can show to your clients that you are always thinking of ways to help them!
+These templates can also be displayed proudly in your clinic, but also shared on social media so you can show your clients that you are always thinking of ways to help them!

 Another great way to market your services to mums is to team up with a local mobile beautician and come up with a package for indulgent pamper parties that you can market for baby showers.